top of page

 We have had 131 scripts submitted for RAFTA 2023 and have been hugely impressed by the range of talent, styles and topics that highlight and tackle racism, xenophobia and fanaticism in its many forms.
 Thank you to all the writers who sent their scripts in for RAFTA.

-See the shortlist here and tune in later in the year for more.
-Congratulations to those who got to this stage.
+See the outcomes here and tune in later in the year for more.
+Congratulations to everyone.

 Chase meets Ann for pizza and politics while Sahar and Jake fight out their difference in a crazily edgy multiracial city.